• Skip to primary navigation

 Instructions

-• Mix the flour and salt, place into a bowl and make a well in the centre.
+• Make a Well - mix flour and salt in a bowl and make a well in the centre

-• Crack the eggs into the flour.
-Using a fork, stir the eggs into the flour.
+• Add Eggs - add oil and crack eggs into the flour.
+Using a fork, stir into the flour

-• Slowly add the water while kneading, until the dough forms a sticky ball.
+• Form Dough - slowly add water while kneading, until the dough forms a shaggy ball

-• Continue to knead the dough on a floured surface until dough is soft but not sticky.
-Knead the dough for about 5 minutes.
+• Knead - continue to knead dough on a lightly floured surface until dough is soft but not sticky.
+Knead the dough for about 5 minutes

-• In the meantime, bring potatoes to a boil and cook until soft (about 15 minutes).
-Drain, allow to cool, mash until smooth and set aside.
+• Prepare Potatoes - while dough is resting, bring peeled Potatoes to a boil and cook until soft (about 15 minutes).
+Drain, allow to cool

-• Add the grated cheddar to the mashed potato mixture and mix it all together.
+• Add Cheese - add grated Cheddar to the Mashed Potato mixture and mix it all together.
+Season with Salt and Pepper

-• Roll out the dough about ⅛" thin on a lightly floured surface.
-Using a 3" cookie cutter, cut out circles.
-Remix, roll out and reuse the extra dough to make more circles.
-Cover the dough that you aren't using so it doesn't dry out.
+• Cut Circles - using a 3" cookie cutter, cut out dough circles.
+Remix dough pieces, roll out again and reuse the extra dough to make more circles.
+Cover the dough that you aren't using so it doesn't dry out

-• Place about 2 teaspoons of potato and cheese filling in the centre of the circe.
-Carefully fold in half and pinch to seal the perogy shut.
-Careful not to have the filling touching the edges, or it will fall apart when cooking.
+• Fold - carefully fold in half to create a half moon shape.
+Pinch edges to seal shut.
+Careful not to have the filling touching the edges, or it will fall apart when cooking

-• Place the perogies on a tray and freeze for at least 30 minutes.
-Place the individually frozen perogies into a Ziplock bag for an easy dinner later.
+• Freeze - place Pierogies on a lightly floured baking tray and freeze for at least 30 minutes.
+Place the individually frozen perogies into a Ziplock bag and return to freezer for an future easy dinner

-• Bring a large pot of salted water to a boil.
-Place the perogies into the water and boil until they float to the top, about 5-7 minutes.
-Frozen perogies will take longer.
+• Cook - bring a large pot of salted water to a boil.
+Place the Pierogies into the water and boil until they float to the top, about 5-7 minutes.
+Frozen Pierogies will take longer

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!